A return to journalling

 For the past few months I have been in a patch of excellent mental health.
 Thinking about that sentence more closely, it’s perhaps more accurate to say that I have recently come out of a long period (several years) of quite poor mental health.
 Saying I’m “in a patch” of good mental health makes it sound like this is the temporary state and the poor mental health is the norm to which I will soon return, but for various reasons I neither need nor want to detail here I don’t believe that to be true.

 In this return to health, I have been able to gradually build back the routine of regularly doing things that are “non-essential”.
 I have thoroughly cleaned my apartment every weekend for several months.
-I have filled the bird feeder every morning.1 I have packed my lunch every day I worked from the office since at least the beginning of May.
+I have filled the bird feeder every morning.1 I have packed my lunch for every in-office day since at least the beginning of May.
 I have bullet journaled almost every day.
-I am a creature of habit, and the more I build up these healthy, rewarding habits the better I feel, and the more bandwidth I have for the things that previously were too exhausting to manage.
+I am a creature of habit, and the more I build up these healthy, rewarding habits the better I feel, and the more bandwidth I generate for the things that previously were too exhausting to manage.
 I’ve been baking again, I went on a trip, I read a book.
-I am very proud of these things I’ve managed to build into my life, which as a result has been feeling more put-together and fulfilling that it had for a long while.
+I am very proud of these things I’ve managed to build into my life, however small they may be, and the result that my life feels more put-together and fulfilling that it had for a long while.

 The point of this somewhat meandering post is that one of the things I’ve been wanting to add to my newly-cultivated set of routines is writing.
 I’ve had a blog for a while, but only rarely used it—either to document a personal project I was working on (more commonplace before I began working fulltime), or if I had something I wanted to rant about in a longer form than Twitter allows.
 But I have seen some blogs and blog posts lately that I find really compelling—a sort of “personal newsletter” style of post.
 Some are even set up to arrive in subscribers’ inboxes in true newsletter form, although I personally am not a big fan of that.